-One of the principals in Universal Design for Learning is to provide materials in multiple formats (equitable access).
+One of the principles in Universal Design for Learning is to provide materials in multiple formats (equitable access).
 Some of you may remember a time before there were curb cuts.
 Curb cuts came about as a result of the ADA.
-They were originally designed to allow wheel chair users to more easily travel along sidewalks.
+They were originally designed to allow wheelchair users to more easily travel along sidewalks.

 However, we soon discovered there were lots of unexpected benefits – kids on bikes no longer had to jump off/on curbs; deliveries using carts became easier; parents with strollers no longer had to stop, pick up the stroller, put it down, walk across the road, and pick up the stroller again once they reached the other side.
 Curb cuts made life a lot easier for everyone.

-The principal is the same with electronic material.
+The principle is the same with electronic material.
 I thought it might be useful to talk about types of content and which types benefit different abilities.

 The table below lists a disability persona across the top row.
-Types of content are in the left most column.
-Notice how providing material in different format benefits more than one type of disability persona.
+Types of content are in the left-most column.
+Notice how providing material in different formats benefits more than one type of disability persona.

 |Clean Documents (1)||X||X||X|